NetroScript/GPU-memory-access-visualization/html/README.md

 The entirety of the remaining application is then contained within the Svelte components.

 `App.svelte` loads in the `src/components/Layout.svelte` component for overall page structure (header, ...).
 Then all the key data is loaded.
 For that a JSON object is parsed which is supposed to contain all the memory information.
 During development example data from `data` is loaded in.
 At export, it will be just a placeholder string, which needs to be filled in by the C++ application.
+Alternatively there is a drag n' drop area where users can drag in their files.

 Global CSS classes are loaded in `src/components/Layout.svelte`, to define own global CSS `src/app.pcss` can be used.
 But it is advised to keep CSS contained within the Svelte components.